Can I migrate from Technical Intern Training to Specified Skills? Introducing the conditions and migration methods

 < Specified Skills >

-• You can only work in "specific industrial sectors."
+- You can only work in the "Specified Industry Fields" industry.

 However, there are conditions.